jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ===

 Techvolution A New Philosophy has a very high goal.
 So, I want to be crystal clear about its purpose.
 We're in the new and wondrous Internet Age.
 But we're still using the philosophy of the Industrial Age to run our society.
 Conservatism (1791), and Progressivism (1859) philosophy cards were clicked many years ago.
-It's no longer good enough for Main Street to watch infotainment news, donate to a social cause, and assume our political system will solve our civlization's problems.
+It's thus no longer good enough for Main Street to watch infotainment news, donate to a social cause, and assume our political system will solve our civlization's problems.

 To improve our world, we need a new ruling philosophy.
 One built on the accomplishments of our past, but that factors in the wondrous possibilities of digital technology.
 Our new way of thinking must unite Main Street to again see the big picture; that we're all player gods whose choices determine the health of our society.
 We should still vote and debate what's best for our community.
 But reaching for the Internet Age levers of power is our most potent political power.

-We great power comes great responsibility—that's why the duty to solve our growing problems also requires the freedom to choose any tool we want.
+With great power comes great responsibility—that's why the duty to solve our growing problems also requires the freedom to choose any tool we want.

-Tools can be anything: a thermal camera to spot leaky windows, the Waze app to lessen gridlock, or 3D printing a custom tool to sell to a neighbor.
+Tools can be anything: a thermal camera to spot leaky windows, the Waze app to lessen gridlock, or 3D printing a tool to sell to a neighbor.
 The desire to seek out new tools is human evolution.
 Civilization evolves when its members read a modern philosophy telling them to become a player god of the modern age.
 We've upgraded our philosophy many times before.
 This book is the best way I know how to do it for our society today.
 I hope it's good enough to click.

 <https://youtu.be/oOOOfZWXPu4?t=8>
 _These guys run a popular YouTube channel about computer hardware.
 They didn't like how YouTube changed and decided to make a new video service called Floatplane.
 They thus became Internet Age protagonists.
 This is real politics.
 Because it promotes evolution.
 It doesn't matter if Floatplane thrives or dies.
 We, as individuals, can only try new ideas and see what works.
 Marching against climate change, or watching infotainment television is merely being an extra.
 The struggle with our society is regular people don't think to act like protagonists or player gods.
 And even worse, it's often against the rules to because Industrial Age companies want us to keep using their obsolete stuff.
 We'll overcome these antagonists below._